Rice: A Global Grain in Diverse Cuisines

 • Levantine: Dishes like mujaddara combine rice with lentils and onions, showcasing simple yet flavorful combinations.

-Australian and Oceanian Cuisine
+Australian Cuisine and Oceanian Cuisine

 • Rice is used creatively in various fusion dishes, influenced by Asian and European culinary practices.